Digital polymerase chain reaction: Principles

 Instead of performing one reaction per well, dPCR involves partitioning the PCR solution into tens of thousands of nano-liter sized droplets, where a separate PCR reaction takes place in each one.
 A PCR solution is made similarly to a TaqMan assay, which consists of template DNA (or RNA), fluorescence-quencher probes, primers, and a PCR master mix, which contains DNA polymerase, dNTPs, MgCl2, and reaction buffers at optimal concentrations.
 Several different methods can be used to partition samples, including microwell plates, capillaries, oil emulsion, and arrays of miniaturized chambers with nucleic acid binding surfaces.
-The PCR solution is divided into smaller reactions and are then made to run PCR individually.
-After multiple PCR amplification cycles, the samples are checked for fluorescence with a binary readout of “0” or “1”.
+The PCR solution is partitioned into smaller units, each with the necessary components for amplification.
+The partitioned units are then subjected to thermocycling so that each unit may independently undergo PCR amplification.
+After multiple PCR amplification cycles, the samples are checked for fluorescence with a binary readout of "0" or "1".
 The fraction of fluorescing droplets is recorded.
 The partitioning of the sample allows one to estimate the number of different molecules by assuming that the molecule population follows the Poisson distribution, thus accounting for the possibility of multiple target molecules inhabiting a single droplet.
 Using Poisson's law of small numbers, the distribution of target molecule within the sample can be accurately approximated allowing for a quantification of the target strand in the PCR product.
 This model simply predicts that as the number of samples containing at least one target molecule increases, the probability of the samples containing more than one target molecule increases.
 In conventional PCR, the number of PCR amplification cycles is proportional to the starting copy number.
 Different from many people's belief that dPCR provides absolute quantification, digital PCR uses statistical power to provide relative quantification.
 For example, if Sample A, when assayed in 1 million partitions, gives one positive reaction, it does not mean that the Sample A has one starting molecule.